MSingerLab/COMETSC/docs/source/quickstart.rst

-The optional statements are described as follows:
+The optional statements are available as follows:

 -h ()